 Board Games – Not just for rainy days, board games are ideal for cozy time indoors and great for mental stimulation.
 Introduce classic board games to your kids like the tic tac toe game, checkers, or chess.
 You can even walk down memory lane with CLUE or LIFE.
 Whichever the game you choose, board games provide an avenue for your children to learn strategy while enjoying a fun screen free activity.

 Reading – Children’s books can be the escape your child needs.
-The ultimate choice to enhance their imagination and force them to create their own images inside their mind.
+There are so many benefits of reading to children or having your child read independently.
+It’s the ultimate choice to enhance their imagination and force them to create their own images inside their mind.
 If you’re looking for an activity to stimulate curiosity and support brain development, books are ideal for all children.
 Babies and toddlers often enjoy books with rhyme, rhythm or repetition.
 Older children can learn new vocabulary and absorb an endless amount of information.
 It is also one of the screen free activities that also enables quiet time for parents.

 Science Experiments – What’s great about science experiments is you can utilize basic materials around the house to conduct a wide range of experiments.
 This is the perfect activity for your kids to learn how different materials react, or to perform safe and simple projects to show their friends and other family members.